johnkerl/miller/docs6/docs/manpage.md

        as CSV and tabular JSON.

 SYNOPSIS
-       Usage: mlr [I/O options] {verb} [verb-dependent options ...] {zero or more file names} Output of one verb may be chained as input to another using "then", e.g.
+       Usage: mlr [flags] {verb} [verb-dependent options ...] {zero or more file names} Output of one verb may be chained as input to another using "then", e.g.
          mlr stats1 -a min,mean,max -f flag,u,v -g color then sort -f color Please see 'mlr help topics' for more information.
 Please also see https://johnkerl.org/miller6